-The VLE is the students' primary learning resource.
-The VLE covers the entire syllabus and provides the student with the grounding to complete the course and programme successfully.
-Each 30-credit course is structured around core 'capsules' of learning.
-There are fourteen 'capsules' for each course with self-contained learning outcomes that support the course and programme outcomes.
+The VLE is the students' primary learning resource provided by the University of London.
+The VLE covers the entire syllabus and provides the student with the grounding to complete the module and programme successfully.
+Each 30-credit module is structured around core 'capsules' of learning.
+There are fourteen 'capsules' for each module with self-contained learning outcomes that support the module and programme outcomes.
 The first twelve focus on: